LIST OF ABBREVIATIONS

 “Meantime, in front of the steps of St. Peter’s there was built a great pyre of dry wood on top of which was placed an effigy of Sigismondo imitating the wicked and accursed man’s features and dress so exactly that it seemed a real person rather than an image.
 But that no one should make any mistake about it, an inscription issued from the figure’s mouth, which read, ‘Sigismondo Malatesta, son of Pandolfo, king of traitors, hated of God and man, condemned to the flames by vote of the holy senate.’
 This writing was read by many.
 Then while the populace stood by, fire was applied to the pyre and the image, which at once blazed up.”
 (Pius Commentaries 7: 504-505.
 Tr.
 Florence A. Gragg; C X n.25.)

 - Andreas Benzi – a Sienese lawyer in the papal treasury.
 On 16 January 1461, B delivered an oration in which he accused Sigismondo of many crimes, some of which are detailed below.
-That was the first event leading to the burning in effigy a year later and referred to above.
+That was the first event leading to the burning in effigy a year later, and referred to above.
 See Timeline.

 - Papa Pio Secundo – Pope Pius II (1405-1464), began life as Æneas Silvius Piccolomini in Corsignano, a small town near Siena.
 After a successful political career, he took orders in 1447 and became bishop of Siena in 1450.
 He was elected cardinal in 1456 and became Pope Pius II in 1458 (Pope Pius II).

 Pius was Sigismondo’s mortal enemy and his characterisation of Malatesta lasted through the centuries as the only “accurate” description of a monster.
-Pius’s Commentaries, the only work of memoirs written by a pope, contain the full measure of his hatred of Sigismondo and his family.
+Pius’s Commentaries, the only work of memoirs written by a pope, contains the full measure of his hatred of Sigismondo and his family.
 At the time of the Sorano siege, Aeneas was bishop of Siena and his animosity may have had to do with this episode.

 - Stupro… concubinarius – L. ML.
 “Ravisher, butcher, adulterer/ murderer, parricide, and perjurer/ killer of priests, reckless (one), lecher,/ … fornicator and assassin/ traitor, rapist, committer of incest, arsonist and keeper of concubines.”
 See Benzi's oration.